Dhiraj Bommadevara: Career

+Dhiraj, alongside Parth Salunkhe and Aditya Choudhary had secured a gold medal in the 2021 World Archery Youth Championships, defeating Spain 5-3 in the finals.

 Dhiraj was selected to represent India at the 2022 Asian Games at Hangzhou, China.
-He took part in the Indian Men's recurve team along with Atanu Das and Tushar Shelke and won the silver medal at the 2022 Asian Games.
-They lost the final to Republic of Korea.
+He had broken the 1440 WR, eclipsing Brady Ellison's record of 1376 by scoring 1386.
+He took part in the Men's recurve team event (alongside Atanu Das and Tushar Shelke) and won the silver medal at the 2022 Asian Games.